ERCES Glossary

 - General Area Building & Location Terms

 - All building areas outside of designated critical areas.
-IFC 510 requires 90% signal coverage in general areas.
+IFC 510 requires 95% signal coverage in general areas on each floor.

 - Grid Testing Testing & Measurement